Mandela still 'serious but stable', security tightened

 Mandela has a history of lung problems dating back to his time on the wind-swept Robben Island prison camp near Cape Town.
 Before his 1990 release he spent nearly three decades in prison for conspiring to overthrow the apartheid government.

-Additional reporting by Peroshni Govender; Writing by Ed Cropley; Editing by Michael Roddy
+Additional reporting by Peroshni Govender; Writing by Ed Cropley; Editing by Mark Trevelyan